All workers aged over the compulsory school leaving age (16 years old) must be paid the National Minimum Wage.

 Complex rules govern how the NMW is calculated, particularly for piece workers who are paid according to what they produce rather than by the hour.

-From 1st April 2016, the national living wage is £7.20 an hour for workers aged 25 and older.
+From 1st April 2016, the national living wage has been introduced for workers aged 25 and older.
 The minimum wage will still apply for workers aged 24 and under.

 The current rates are available here: National Minimum Wage.

 Lawrite services have been used by thousands of small business employers in the UK to give them the legal documents and the HR and employment law support they need.

 Buy the Lawrite Documents package now at the Lawrite Lawshop and be producing contracts of employment, employee handbooks and health and safety statements within minutes.

 Find out if you have an employment tribunal claim.
 Free case assessment by e-mail.

 A guide to your rights at work for employees, which covers different forms of employment, the contract of employment, wrongful and unfair dismissal, equality and discrimination at work, employment tribunal claims and statutory employment rights.